A Bass Is A BassA Bass Is A Bass

-Some years ago a Honey Hole reader wrote a letter to the editor pertaining to the lake reports in the magazine.
+Some years ago a BassResource reader wrote a letter to the editor pertaining to the lake reports in the forums.
 He was confused about how lake reports for lakes he never fished would help him find and catch bass at his favorite lake, which happened to be Bob Sandlin.

 While I can understand someone not realizing that a lake report for a lake in Oklahoma would do them any good in Texas, it's beyond me why they wouldn't read it anyway.
-Anyone who subscribes to Honey Hole should read everything in it.
-I say this because, with all due respect, you'd be very surprised at how much help all the staff writers can be regardless of what lake or specific subject they might be covering in that issue.
-Even the bass club reports and tournament results in the back of the magazine can give insight into how the fishing was and other things like what lures caught fish, etc.
+Anyone who logs on to BassResource should read everything in it.
+I say this because, with all due respect, you'd be very surprised at how much help all the staff writers can be regardless of what lake or specific subject they might be covering.
+Even the bass club reports and tournament results in the forums can give insight into how the fishing was and other things like what lures caught fish, etc.